rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/ftp/pcman_ftp_traversal.md

 ## Vulnerable Application

 This module exploits a directory traversal vulnerability found in PCMan FTP Server 2.0.7.
-This vulnerability allows an attacker to download arbitrary files from the server by crafting a RETR command that includes file system traversal strings such as '..//'
+This vulnerability allows an attacker to download arbitrary files from the server by crafting a `RETR` command that includes file system traversal strings such as `..//`

 Linked to software download [Exploit-DB](https://www.exploit-db.com/apps/9fceb6fefd0f3ca1a8c36e97b6cc925d-PCMan.7z)